 SHARON’S GRAVE – an opera by Richard Wargo

-LEGENDARY – by Joseph Rubinstein & Jason Kim (in association with American Opera Projects)
+HOUSE OF LEGENDARY – by Joseph Rubinstein & Jason Kim (in association with The American Opera Project)

 COMPLETED WORKSHOPS & PREMIERES